 The anterpolation algorithm is implemented in the PALM model with a feature that enables its application in a spatially selective manner such that the operation is only performed within the computational domain that is above a user-defined vertical threshold.
 This practice is discovered to resolve complications that arise when two-way coupled nesting is applied in obstacle-resolved LES simulations where the anterpolated solution within the obstacle canopy introduces discrepancies in the coarser parent solution.
-Thus we label this approach canopy-restricted (CR) anterpolation and the coupling is referred to as two-way CR, for short.
+Thus, we label this approach canopy-restricted (CR) anterpolation, and the coupling is referred to as two-way CR.
 The necessity of this anterpolation strategy is motivated and its effectiveness demonstrated in Sect.
 4.2.3 where nesting is applied to obstacle-resolved LES test case.

-400 4 Numerical experiments
+4 Numerical experiments

-In order to evaluate the nesting strategy, to show its benefits and point out its limits, we performed a series of nested model simulations for different grid-spacing ratios and respective non-nested reference simulations for different atmospheric situations.
-The idea is not to mainly validate the PALM model against experimental data, but to systematically compare the nested-domain results to corresponding non-nested fine- and coarse-grid reference results, and to show that the nested-domain solutions are closer to the fine-grid reference solutions than the coarse-grid reference solutions are.
+In order to evaluate the nesting strategy, show its benefits, and point out its limits, we performed a series of nested model simulations for different grid-spacing ratios and respective non-nested reference simulations for different atmospheric situations.
+The idea is not to mainly validate the PALM model against experimental data but instead to systematically compare the nested-domain results to corresponding non-nested fine- and coarse-grid reference results and to show that the nested-domain solutions are closer to the fine-grid reference solutions than the coarse-grid reference solutions.
 PALM has been already evaluated for various ABL flows against measurement data (Letzel et al., 2008).
-Nevertheless, we show one comparison against wind-tunnel data in Sect.
+Nevertheless, we show one comparison against wind tunnel data in Sect.
 4.2.2.
-Furthermore, the idea is not to present grid convergence studies since the grid convergence of the PALM model has been demonstrated previously e.g. for convective boundary layer by Hellsten and Zilitinkevich (2013).
+Furthermore, the idea is not to present grid convergence studies since the grid convergence of the PALM model has been demonstrated previously, e.g., for the convective boundary layer by Hellsten and Zilitinkevich (2013).

-We simulated a homogeneously-heated flat-terrain convective boundary layer as well as a purely shear-driven flat-terrain boundary layer.
-Further, to investigate the performance of the grid nesting in more complex situations where non-flat topography is present, we performed two-staged nested simulations for a neutrally-stratified flow over a smooth three-dimensional hill and will compare the results against wind-tunnel data.
-Second, we simulated a neutrally-stratified urban boundary-layer flow over a regular staggered arrangement of building cubes using one- and two-staged nesting, and will compare the nested simulation results to corresponding non-nested fine- and coarse-grid simulation results.
+We simulated a homogeneously heated flat-terrain convective boundary layer and a purely shear-driven flat-terrain boundary layer.
+Further, to investigate the performance of the grid nesting in more complex situations where non-flat topography is present, we performed two-staged nested simulations for a neutrally stratified flow over a smooth threedimensional hill and will compare the results against wind tunnel data.
+These three test cases were simulated only employing the two-way coupling.
+Second, we simulated a neutrally-stratified urban boundary layer flow over a regular staggered arrangement of building cubes using one- and twostaged nesting, and will compare the nested simulation results to corresponding non-nested fine- and coarse-grid simulation results.
 Details concerning the different simulation setups are given in their respective sections.
-Note that for the sake of simplicity velocity components will hereafter be addressed by lower case variable names only, no matter if it refers to the flow in the parent or the child domain.
+Note that for the sake of simplicity velocity components will hereafter be addressed by lower case variable names only, regardless of whether they refer to the flow in the parent or the child domain.